 The University does not request information that discloses the diagnosis or severity of your disability or any medical records relating to the disability.
 However, you may disclose such information or medical records at your discretion, if you believe such information or records will be helpful in OAS’s determination.

-It may take one to two weeks for your Application for Support Services to be processed, even with adequate documentation.
+It may take up to 10 business days for your application for support services to be processed, even with adequate documentation.
 If the documentation submitted is inadequate, the processing time will increase.

-Once you submit your application and documentation, they will be reviewed by OAS.
-Incomplete applications will not be accepted.
+Once you submit your application and documentation, the completed packet will be reviewed by OAS.
+Incomplete applications will not be processed without supporting documentation.
 Documentation requirements are firm and are not flexible, so you will be notified if any documentation is missing.
 If the documentation meets the requirements, you will be contacted for an intake appointment to discuss your request for an ESA and possible academic accommodations.

 After the OAS has approved the accommodation of an Emotional Support Animal (ESA), the student is responsible for: